italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       -
       - The Issuer is temporary unavailable. (:rfc:`6749#section-5.2`).

-For HTTP error responses that involve a body, the body MUST be encoded in ``application/json`` format and MUST contain the following parameters:
+The Status Assertion Error object MUST contain the following parameters:

   - *error*.
-The error code, as registerd in the table below.
+The error code, as registerd in the table below;
   - *error_description*.
 Text in human-readable form providing further details to clarify the nature of the error encountered.

-Error codes are meant to provide additional information about the failure so that the User can be informed and take the appropriate action.
+Errors are meant to provide additional information about the failure so that the User can be informed and take the appropriate action.
-The following Error Codes MUST be supported:
+The `error` parameter for the Status Assertion Error object MUST be set with one of the values defined in the table below, in addition to the values specified in :rfc:`6749#section-5.2`:

 .. list-table::
     :widths: 20 80